Portable-Linux-Apps/Portable-Linux-Apps.github.io/README.md

 - the directory "/opt/am/modules" (containing the .am modules for the non-core options)
 - the symlink "/usr/local/bin/am" for "/opt/am/APP-MANAGER"

 NOTE, if you don't feel comfortable having to always use root permissions, the installation method for "AppMan" is totally different.
-If you are interested, go [to the next paragraph](#how-to-install-appman), else [Back to "Main Index"](#main-index) or jump to "[Usage (all the available options)](#usage)".
+If you are interested, go [to the next paragraph](#how-to-install-quotappmanquot), else [Back to "Main Index"](#main-index) or see "[all the available options" at [github.com/ivan-hc/AM#usage](https://github.com/ivan-hc/AM#usage).

 ------------------------------------------------------------------------
 ## How to install "AppMan"